Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 Here, $\Tr_R[\cdots]$ is the trace over the Hilbert space of the work resources and $|i\rangle_S$ is the $i$th eigenvector of $H_S$.
 To gain an analytical insight, we first resort to the weak coupling regime where $\int_0^T g_C(t)\, dt \ll 1$.
 In this limit, expanding the propagator to leading order as $U^{(I)}(T,0) \approx I - i \int_0^T dt\, g_C(t) V_R^{(I)}(t) \otimes V_S^{(I)}(t)$ in \eqnref{eq:pi}, the excitation probability of the system reduces to

 with $\avg{\cdots}_{\rho^R_0} \equiv \Tr_{R}[\cdots \rho^R_0]$.

-\textit{Quantum statistical enhancement.---} To demonstrate the genuinely quantum mechanical advantage of indistinguishable bosons in comparison to indistinguishable fermions and distinguishable particles as the work resources, we consider $N$ QHEs, each performing an Otto cycle with the two lowest internal energy levels of a bosonic atom prepared in its center of mass (COM) ground state as a working fluid.
+\textit{Quantum statistical enhancement.---} To demonstrate the genuinely quantum mechanical advantage of indistinguishable bosons in comparison to distinguishable particles as the work resources, we consider $N$ QHEs, each performing an Otto cycle with the two lowest internal energy levels of a bosonic atom prepared in its center of mass (COM) ground state as a working fluid, i.e., the temperature $\beta_{\rm COM}^{-1}$ of the COM degrees of freedom is set to be zero.
 As sketched in Fig.~\ref{fig:setup}, the work resources $R$ contain these engines, together with the hot and cold heat baths.

 The four strokes of the Otto cycle are performed as follows: (0) \emph{Initial state.---} In the absence of the coupling to the external system $S$, $g_C(0)=0$, all two-level atoms are prepared in thermal equilibrium with the common cold bath at inverse temperature $\beta_c$.
-Thus the initial reduced density matrix $\rho^E_0 \equiv \Tr_B{\,\rho^R_0}$ of the engine part is $\rho^E_0 = Z_{\beta_c}^{-1}\, \exp{[-\beta_c H_E(0)]}$ with $Z_{\beta_c} \equiv \Tr_E{\, \exp{[-\beta_c H_E(0)]}}$, where $\Tr_{E}[\cdots]$ and $\Tr_{B}[\cdots]$ are the trace over the Hilbert space of the engines and that of the baths, respectively.
-The baths are assumed to be time-independent and in the canonical state of $H_B$ throughout the cycle.
-(1) \emph{Isentropic compression.---} From $0 < t < T/2$, all the engines are decoupled from the baths, $H_{EB}=0$, and the level distance of all the two-level atoms are slowly increased in the same manner.
+Thus, the initial reduced density matrix $\rho^E_0 \equiv \Tr_B{\,\rho^R_0}$ of the engine part is $\rho^E_0 = Z_{\beta_c}^{-1}\, \exp{[-\beta_c H_E(0)]}$ with $Z_{\beta_c} \equiv \Tr_E{\, \exp{[-\beta_c H_E(0)]}}$, where $\Tr_{E}[\cdots]$ and $\Tr_{B}[\cdots]$ are the trace over the Hilbert space of the engines and that of the baths, respectively.
+The baths are assumed to be time independent and in the canonical state of $H_B$ throughout the cycle.
+(1) \emph{Isentropic compression.---} From $0 < t < T/2$, all the engines are decoupled from the baths, $H_{EB}=0$, and the level distance of all the two-level atoms is slowly increased in the same manner.
 (2) \emph{Hot isochore.---} At $t=T/2$, setting $g_C=0$, all the two-level atoms are brought into weak contact with a common hot bath and thermalized at inverse temperature $\beta_h$.
 At the end of this process, the state of the engine is given by $\rho^E_{T/2} = \Tr_B{\,\rho^R_{T/2}} = Z_{\beta_h}^{-1}\, \exp{[-\beta_h H_E(T/2)]}$ with $Z_{\beta_h} \equiv \Tr_E{\, \exp{[-\beta_h H_E(T/2)]}}$.
 (3) \emph{Isentropic expansion.---} From $T/2 < t < T$, all engines are decoupled from the baths, $H_{EB}=0$, and the energy separation of each two-level atoms is decreased slowly in the same way.
 (4) \emph{Cold isochore.---} At $t=T$, setting $g_C=0$, and all the two-level atoms are brought into contact with the common cold bath again and quickly return to the initial state.